 But metaphors like this let readers think of what bulls are like (big, strong, aggressive) and apply that to the boxer.
 Using figurative language like this is a powerful tool for painting vivid images quickly.

-This course by published author Matthew Dewey has great practical techniques for descriptive writing.
+This course by published author Matthew Dewey has great practical techniques for the descriptive writing style.

 Particularly useful is the lesson on cutting unnecessary detail, because a common beginner mistake when using this writing style is going overboard.
 Adding too much information detracts from your main point—don’t use ten mediocre words when one perfect one will do.